SolemnShark871/YAItQC/README.md

-# YAItQC
-Yet Another Introduction to Quantum Computing
+# YAItQC: Yet Another Introduction to Quantum Computing

-A series of Jupyter notebooks intended to be merged into a Jupyterbook at a later date.This is inded as a basic introduction to quantum computing for a non-specialist audeince.
-Some preliminary mathematics will be covered at the start making this an almost completely self-contained guide.
+A series of Jupyter notebooks intended to be merged into a Jupyterbook at a later date.This is intended as a basic introduction to quantum computing for a non-specialist (assuming no undergraduate physics experience) audeince.
+Some preliminary mathematics will be covered in chapter 3 making this an almost completely self-contained guide.

-The intended audience should have a basic understanding of linear algebra including vectors and matrices as well as a curious and creative attitude to learning.
+The intended audience should have a basic understanding of trigonometry and linear algebra including vectors and matrices as well as a curious and creative attitude to learning.

-# Recommended Reading
+## Recommended Reading

 Rather than *standing on the shoulders of giants* this work sits on a pile of textbooks, YouTube channels and online resources.
 In particular, a reader may benefit from the following materials: